angela-capillo/session-notebook/shell-and-git/github-and-markdown.md

 `git switch [feature-name]` → switch to the branch `git push [remote repository] [feature-name]`
 `git branch -d [feature-name]` → deletes branch

+## Git lingo

+"outside your stage area" → when you made some changes but didn’t add yet "stage area" → what can be added in your commit "commit" → the stuff that was in your stage area that is on git (and that other people can see now) but is not pushed yet

+## What happens when

+"your branch has diverged" → when some other person has another commit `git pull --rebase` → when you have to import the commit from the other person and then you can push your changes